Veracruz Biomimicry + Design Expedition

 Cost and Travel Details:

-The cost of the workshop is $2400 for professionals and $1900 for students and includes all meals and accommodations for the 7-day journey and stay in Veracruz, as well as three nights lodging in Mexico City.
+Early bird rates to be adjusted upon rescheduling and will include all meals and accommodations for the 7-day journey and stay in Veracruz, as well as three nights lodging in Mexico City.
 Tuition does not include travel costs to and from Mexico City, to and from the airport, or food costs while in the city.
 Email [email protected] with any questions or for more information.